gmostofabd/DLD-Labs/README.md

 ## 🔵 **Boolean Algebra and Simplification**

-Understanding **Boolean algebra** is crucial for optimizing digital circuits.
-It allows you to simplify complex logical expressions into simpler forms that require fewer gates, ultimately reducing cost and power consumption.
+Understanding **Boolean algebra** is crucial

+ for optimizing digital circuits.
+Simplifying complex logical expressions reduces the number of gates required.
-### Example
-For the expression:
-\[ AB + A'C + BC \]

-You can apply rules like **distribution** and **absorption** to simplify it.

 ---